osamaalmughanni/Object.to/README.md

 ## Introduction

-Object is a digital assets content browser that makes it easy for designers to find and access the files they need.
-It provides a visual representation of the files within a folder, allowing designers to quickly identify and drag and drop the files into various applications.
-With its ability to handle hundreds or thousands of files, Object is an efficient way for designers to streamline their workflow and save time and effort.
-Additionally, the ability to share encrypted libraries makes Object a versatile and secure tool for designers.
+Digital assets are an essential part of the creative process, but managing and sharing these assets can be a major challenge for designers and other creatives.
+When assets are not properly organized, it can be difficult for designers to find the files they need, which can waste a lot of time and disrupt their creative flow.
+In addition, sharing large files over email or external storage devices can be inconvenient and may not be secure.
+As a result, designers may struggle to collaborate effectively with others, which can hinder their ability to do their best work.

+In order to overcome these challenges, designers need a better way to manage and share their digital assets.
+This is where "Object" comes in.
+Object is a digital assets content browser that provides a clear and organized way to manage and share your digital assets.
+With Object, designers can easily visualize hundreds or thousands of files within a folder, so they can quickly find the assets they need.
+In addition, Object allows designers to share their libraries with others securely, so they can collaborate more effectively.
+Overall, Object is an efficient and effective solution for managing and sharing digital assets, making it easier for designers to do their best work.

 ## Folder Structure